 Welcome and Introductions: Dale Peinecke, Commissioner

-The Employment Security Advisory Committee (ESAC) was formed in August 2013 in collaboration with Washington Governor Jay Inslee’s office.
+The Employment Security Advisory Committee (ESAC) was formed in August 2013, in collaboration with Washington Governor Jay Inslee’s office.
 The goal of the committee is to help the Employment Security Department (ESD) implement our new strategy and goals, and help us stay aligned with Governor Inslee’s Results Washington.

 Employment Security Strategic Plan Goals: